Louis de Funès: Style

 Unlike the characters he played, De Funès was said to be a very shy person in real life.
 Capable of an extremely rich and rapidly changing range of facial expressions, he was nicknamed "the man with forty faces per minute."
 In many of his films, he played the role of a humorously excitable, cranky, middle-aged or mature man with a propensity for hyperactivity, bad faith, and uncontrolled fits of anger.
 Along with his short height – – and his facial contortions, this hyperactivity produced a highly comic effect.
 This was particularly visible when he was paired with Bourvil, who was always given roles of calm, slightly naive, good-humoured men.
-In De Funès's successful lead role in a cinematic version of Molière's The Miser, these characteristics are greatly muted, percolating just beneath the surface.
+In De Funès' successful lead role in a cinematic version of Molière's The Miser, these characteristics are greatly muted, percolating just beneath the surface.

 Later years and death

 In the later part of his life, De Funès achieved great prosperity and success.
 He became a knight of France's Légion d'honneur in 1973.
 He resided in the Château de Clermont, a 17th-century château located in the commune of Le Cellier, 27 kilometers (17 mi) from Nantes in the west of France.
 The château, overlooking the river Loire, was partly inherited by his wife, whose aunt had married the castle owner.
 De Funès was an aficionado of roses and planted a rose garden on the château grounds; a variety of rose was named after him: the Louis de Funès rose.
 A monument honoring him was erected in the château rose garden.